Soil formation: Weathering

 The weathering of parent material takes the form of physical weathering (disintegration), chemical weathering (decomposition) and chemical transformation.
 Weathering is usually confined to the top few meters of geologic material, because physical, chemical, and biological stresses and fluctuations generally decrease with depth.
 Physical disintegration begins as rocks that have solidified deep in the Earth are exposed to lower pressure near the surface and swell and become mechanically unstable.
 Chemical decomposition is a function of mineral solubility, the rate of which doubles with each 10 °C rise in temperature but is strongly dependent on water to effect chemical changes.
 Rocks that will decompose in a few years in tropical climates will remain unaltered for millennia in deserts.
 Structural changes are the result of hydration, oxidation, and reduction.
-Chemical weathering mainly results from the excretion of organic acids and chelating compounds by bacteria and fungi, thought to increase under greenhouse effect.
+Chemical weathering mainly results from the excretion of organic acids and chelating compounds by bacteria and fungi, and is thought to increase under greenhouse effect.